48kRAM/jstimer/README.md

 Often, conference talks consist of 2 parts:  a Presentation section and a Q&A section. jstimer makes it easy to break a talk into presentation and q&a sections.
 Once the Presentation timer expires, the clock automatically moves to the Q&A time and changes the display accordingly.

 If you don't need the Q&A section, simply set the Q&A time to '0' in your buttons.
-If you want to temporarily disable the Q&A timer, uncheck the box for "Auto-advance to Q/A" in the gui.
+If you want to temporarily disable the Q&A timer during the conference, uncheck the box for "Auto-advance to Q/A" in the gui.